crionuke/xaplus-engine/README.md

 # xaplus-engine
 Transactions processing engine based on XA and XA+ protocols.

-This engine support three type of transactions:
+This engine supports three type of transactions:
 * **Local** - boundaries of transactions are limited by one resource manager;
 * **Distributed** - such transactions distributed over two or more resource managers;
 * **Global** - it's main purpose of this project to implement supports of transactions distributed over several application programs.